awhewell/sql-script-generator/README.md

 `-template` Template to apply to the entity.
 If not specified then all templates for the entity (as specified in the project) are generated.

 `-script` Only applicable if a single script is being generated.
 Specifies the path to the script file.
 If multiple scripts are generated then the `--# FILESPEC` template switch is used to form the script filename.

-### -metadata Command
-Test command that dumps the metadata for the database specified.
-Will probably be removed at some point.